debatelab/re-docs/source/index.rst

 -----------------

 The RE Model consists of two python packages.
-One package (*remodeldescription*) describes the methods as abstract classes and the other package (*remodel*) provides two different implementations of the model description.
+One package (*remodeldescription*) describes the methods as abstract classes and the other package (*remodel*) provides different implementations of the model description.

-* `API Docs of the Model Description <http://argunet.philosophie.kit.edu/remodeldescription%2Dapidocs/>`_

 .. toctree::
     :maxdepth: 3